tedneward/Azgaarnoth/Creatures/Kobolds.md

 >- **Languages** Common,Draconic
 >- **Challenge** 1
 >___
->***Spellcasting.*** The kobold is a 3rd-level spellcaster.
-Its spellcasting ability is Charisma (spell save DC 12, +4 to hit with spell attacks).
-It has the following sorcerer spells prepared:
+>***Pack Tactics.***.
+The kobold has advantage on an attack roll against a creature if at least one of the kobold's allies is within 5 feet of the creature and the ally isn't incapacitated.
 >
->Cantrips (at will): fire bolt, mage hand, mending, poison spray
+>***Sunlight Sensitivity.***.
+While in sunlight, the kobold has disadvantage on attack rolls, as well as on Wisdom (Perception) checks that rely on sight.
 >
->1st level (4 slots): charm person, chromatic orb, expeditious retreat
+>#### Actions
+>***Multiattack.***.
+The kobold makes two Dagger or Chromatic Bolt attacks.
+It can replace one attack with a use of Spellcasting.
 >
->2nd level (2 slots): scorching ray
+>***Dagger.***.
+Melee or Ranged Weapon Attack: +4 to hit, reach 5 ft. or range 20/60 ft., one target.
+Hit: 4 (1d4 + 2) piercing damage.
 >
->***Sorcery Points.*** The kobold has 3 sorcery points.
-It regains all its spent sorcery points when it finishes a long rest.
-It can spend its sorcery points on the following options:
+>***Chromatic Bolt.***.
+Ranged Spell Attack: +4 to hit, range 60 feet, one target.
+Hit: 9 (2d6 + 2) of a type of the kobold's choice: acid, cold, fire, lightning, poison, or thunder.
 >
->* *Heightened Spell:* When it casts a spell that forces a creature to make a saving throw to resist the spell's effects, the kobold can spend 3 sorcery points to give one target of the spell disadvantage on its first saving throw against the spell.
+>***Spellcasting.***.
+The kobold casts one of the following spells, requiring no material components and using Charisma as the spellcasting ability (spell save DC 12):
 >
->* *Subtle Spell:* When the kobold casts a spell, it can spend 1 sorcery point to cast the spell without any somatic or verbal components.
+>At will: mage hand, prestidigitation
 >
->***Pack Tactics.*** The kobold has advantage on an attack roll against a creature if at least one of the kobold's allies is within 5 feet of the creature and the ally isn't incapacitated.
->
->***Sunlight Sensitivity.*** While in sunlight, the kobold has disadvantage on attack rolls, as well as on Wisdom (Perception) checks that rely on sight.
->
->#### Actions
->***Dagger.*** Melee or Ranged Weapon Attack: +4 to hit, reach 5 ft. or range 20/60 ft., one target.
-Hit: 4 (1d4 + 2) piercing damage.
+>2/day each: charm person, fog cloud, levitate
 >